PaulaLi16/GCP-based-Multi-Label-Movie-Plot-Classifier/README.md

 data: This directory contains the dataset file mpst_full_data.csv, which can be downloaded from Kaggle (https://www.kaggle.com/datasets/cryptexcode/mpst-movie-plot-synopses-with-tags) and placed here.

 notebooks: The Jupyter Notebook movie_plot_multi_label_classifier.ipynb in this directory serves as the primary code file for the project.
-You'll also find the notebook available HTML formats (movie_plot_multi_label_classifier.html).

 README.md: The project's README file provides an overview of the project and its structured layout.